 This post is still under construction…check back for more info!

 We will be primarily relying on our solar panels to keep our battery bank charged.
-However, it will be nice to have the required infrastructure in place should we ever need or want to connect to shore power.
+However, it is not only nice to have the required infrastructure in place should we ever need or want to connect to the grid; often, if you’re home is solar powered, you are still required to be connected.
 It is better to have, and not need; than to need and not have.

 Typical Campground “Hook Up” Service